Soh1382/srlab.github.io/src/content/blogs/most-used-react-hooks.md

 * Your organisation’s standards for logging, correlation IDs, and client-side error reporting
 * Postmortems/write-ups about runaway effects, polling, and accidental request storms

 The boring truth is that most hook problems aren’t “we chose the wrong hook”.
 They’re “we didn’t decide what the data flow should be, so the code decided for us”.
-Decide it on purpose, wrap it in a couple of sharp custom hooks, and you’ll ship fewer surprises — and spend less time staring at a spinner that’s quietly doing something you didn’t mean.
+Decide it on purpose, wrap it in a couple of sharp custom hooks, and you’ll ship fewer surprises, and spend less time staring at a spinner that’s quietly doing something you didn’t mean.